Note: My Web pages are best viewed with style sheets enabled. |

 12 July 2023

-Both the ISP for my cable modem and Southern California Edison have proven too unreliable for me to consider changing my land-line phone service through AT&T for a VoIP phone service.
+Southern California Edison has proven too unreliable for me to consider changing my land-line phone service through AT&T for a VoIP phone service.
 Too often, Edison's service fails, leaving us without electricity from a few minutes to many hours.
 When Edison fails, the cable service for my ISP — powered by Edison — also fails, including any VoIP through that cable service.
 Of course, an Internet connection becomes useless when I have no electricity for my PC.
 (Some local cell phone towers are also powered by Edison; others have poorly maintained emergency generators.
 Thus, cell phone service often dies with Edison.)
 On the other hand, AT&T powers its own land-line phone service.
 When Edison fails, I can use AT&T to call Edison and report the failure.

 Also, I have not mentioned the cloud.
 I avoid any use of such a remote system for storing my data or supplying me with software capabilities.
 If my computer goes down, I could not access any cloud service.
 Thus, its use as a backup would not help me.
 (I do indeed backup my PC regularly.)